kenguru33/rs-components/README.md

 module.exports = {
   plugins: [
     // ...
-    require('tailwindcss'),
+    require('tailwindcss')
     // ...
   ]
 }
 ```

->Microbundle comes with postcss and autoprefixer included and we use this to process tailwindcss.
+> Microbundle comes with postcss and autoprefixer included and we use this to process tailwindcss.
 No need for any installation.

 Now we can use tailwindcss in our react component by adding tailwind classes to the classNames property: